pollystack/django-polly/README.rst

 Contributing
 ------------

+We welcome contributions!
 To learn more about contributing, please read our `contributing docs <https://django-polly.readthedocs.io/en/latest/contributing.html>`_.

 Support
 -------